Articles

 - Liquid tanks and ponds that may result in drowning.

-- Small children and unaware visitors who can wonder into areas of danger and become serious injured or drown.
+- Small children and unaware visitors can wander into areas of danger and become seriously injured or drown.

 - Dirty liquids and gases escaping under high pressure.